Skip to main content

 • The accelerated rate of spending exhausts sponsored funds.

-• Sponsor’s level of funding is reduced.
+• The sponsor’s funding level is reduced.

 • Sponsor requests termination.